-The following mineral resources shall be safeguarded from any development which would unnecessarily sterilise them or hinder their extraction.
+The following mineral resources shall be safeguarded from any development which would sterilise them or hinder their extraction.

-1. The resources of Sand and Gravel, as listed below and shown on the proposals map, will be safeguarded from development.
+- a) The resources of Sand and Gravel, as listed below and shown on the proposals map, will be safeguarded from development and include a 100 metre buffer zone.

-- a) Llanilid, East of Felindre Road
+- 1. Llanilid, East of Felindre Road

-- b) Brynsadler, North of Llanharry Road
+- 2. Brynsadler, North of Llanharry Road

-- c) South of Tylegarw, Pontyclun
+- 3. South of Tylegarw, Pontyclun

-- d) Ceulan Farm, Miskin
+- 4. Ceulan Farm, Miskin

-- e) Pant Marsh, Talbot Green
+- 5. Pant Marsh, Talbot Green

-- f) Llantrisant and Pontyclun golf course
+- 6. Llantrisant and Pontyclun golf course

-- g) Rhiwsaeson Road, Cross Inn
+- 7. Rhiwsaeson Road, Cross Inn

-- h) Heol y Creigiau, Rhiwsaeson
+- 8. Heol y Creigiau, Rhiwsaeson

-- 2. The resources of Sandstone, as shown on the proposals map, will be safeguarded from development.
+- b) The resources of Sandstone, as shown on the proposals map, will be safeguarded from development and include a 200 metre buffer zone.

-- 3. The resources of Limestone, as shown on the proposals map, will be safeguarded from development.
+- c) The resources of Limestone, as shown on the proposals map, will be safeguarded from development and include a 200 metre buffer zone.

-- 4. The resources of Coal, as shown on the proposals map, will be safeguarded from development.
-This safeguarding area will exclude internationally and nationally designated nature conservation sites and established settlements of 10 units or more (as identified in Appendix 1F). - 5.
-The Limestone and Sandstone quarries at Forest Wood, Hendy and Craig yr Hesg, will be further safeguarded from development that would adversely affect their operations by 200 metre buffer zones as shown on the proposals maps.
+- d) The resources of Coal, as shown on the proposals map, will be safeguarded from development and include a 500 metre buffer zone.

+- e) The Limestone and Sandstone quarries at Forest Wood, Hendy and Craig yr Hesg, will be further safeguarded from development that would adversely affect their operations by 200 metre buffer zones as shown on the proposals maps.